Dummy (album): Singles

 The first song released from the album was "Numb".
 Two further singles were released from the album: "Glory Box", which reached number 13 on the UK Singles Chart; and "Sour Times", which was released before "Glory Box" but re-released after the success of "Glory Box", also reaching number 13 on its re-release in 1995.
 The success of both singles drove the sales of the album, which eventually reached number two on the UK Albums Chart.
-"Sour Times" achieved moderate success in the U.S., reaching peak positions of number five and number 53 on the Billboard Alternative Songs and Hot 100 charts, respectively, in February 1995.
+"Sour Times" achieved moderate success in the U.S., reaching peak positions of number five and number 53 on the Billboard Alternative Airplay and Hot 100 charts, respectively, in February 1995.
 On 3 December 2008, Universal Music Japan released Dummy and Portishead as limited SHM-CD versions.

 The tracks "Roads" and "Strangers" were used in the soundtrack of the film Nadja.

+Music

+Philip Sherburne assessed the album's style and instrumentation: "Despite its reputation as one of the cornerstones of trip-hop, Bristol trio Portishead’s 1994 debut is much darker—and stranger—than the conventional wisdom might lead you to believe. [...]
+Geoff Barrow wasn’t much interested in ambient music. [...]
+Sampling vintage soul and channeling the spirit of old spy movies, he and 37-year-old guitarist Adrian Utley sketched out a skeletal strain of boom-bap where dial-tone buzz and homemade breakbeats swam in an ocean of silence.
+It was 29-year-old singer Beth Gibbons who was tasked with filling in that emptiness, but despite the warmth of her Billie Holiday-indebted croon her singing is uniformly forlorn, her presence as unsettling as it is intimate."